digitalglueuk/wordpress-dev-fe-task/README.md

 Thank you for participating in our web developer assessment.
 We look forward to reviewing your work and discussing your approach during our follow-up discussions.

-If you have any questions or need further assistance, please feel free to contact us at hello@digitalglue.agency.
+If you have any questions or need further assistance, please feel free to contact us at fabiano@digitalglue.agency.

 We appreciate your interest in our web developer assessment and look forward to your participation.